 Weddings are fun; a chance to tart yourself up, get disgustingly drunk and catch up with distant friends and relatives.
 The romantic joy of a newly-married couple (and getting a free meal on them) is great, as far as I’m concerned

 But it can be difficult if you’re there as the dreaded “Plus One”.
-You freak out about how you look even more absurdly than usual, get faaar too drunk out of blind fear (and because you think it makes you the life and soul of the party when, in reality, you end up dancing a bit like Neil out of The Inbetweeners – but worse) and dine out courtesy of people you barely know.
+Freaking out about how you look even more than usual, getting faaar too drunk out of blind fear (and, as a result, end up dancing like Neil out of The Inbetweeners – but worse) and dine out courtesy of people you barely know.

-But this time, I’m proud to say I handled it.
-Armed with a new positive outlook, I taught myself a mantra that got me through with newfound ease, chatting, drinking and feeling totally comfortable with my partner’s college mates who have known him since he was a scruffy, boozed-up teenager – long before I straightened him out, obviously.
+This time, I’m proud to say I handled it.
+Armed with a new positive outlook, I taught myself a mantra that got me through with newfound ease, chatting, drinking and feeling totally comfortable with my partner’s mates who have known him since he was a scruffy, boozed-up teenager – long before I straightened him out, obviously.
 (LIES – if anything, I’m a terrible influence!)

 So, what was my mantra, you ask?
 Well, it’s just three simple words.

 Don’t get me wrong, I had to say it a lot.

 I said it as I agonised over my dress in the mirror, deciding between “oh, that’s a cute summer dress” and “inappropriately short for a wedding, you hussy”.